Pre-Courant Algebroids

-Thus, the objects obtained are particular kinds of \emph{polynomial bundles} $\tau:F\to M$, i.e. fibrations which locally look like $U\times\R^N$ and the change of coordinates (for a certain choice of an atlas) are polynomial in $\R^N$.
-For this reason graded manifolds with non-negative weights \emph{and} h-complete weight vector fields $\zD$ are also known as \emph{graded bundles} \cite{Grabowski:2012}.
-On a general graded bundle, one can always pick an atlas of $F$ consisting of charts for which we have homogeneous local coordinates $(x^{a}, y_{w}^{I})$, where $\w(x^{a}) =0$ and $\w(y_{w}^{I}) = w$ with $1\leq w\leq k$, for some $k \in \mathbb{N}$ known as the \emph{degree} of the graded bundle.
+Thus, the objects obtained are particular kinds of \emph{polynomial bundles} $\tau:F\to M$, i.e., fibrations which locally look like $U\times\R^N$ ($U \subseteq M$ open) and the changes of coordinates (for a certain choice of an atlas) are polynomials on $\R^N$.
+For this reason, graded manifolds with non-negative weights \emph{and} h-complete weight vector fields $\zD \in \Vect(F)$ are also known as \emph{graded bundles} (see \cite{Grabowski:2012}).
+On a graded bundle $F$, one can always choose an atlas consisting of charts for which we have homogeneous local coordinates $\big(x^{a}, y^{I}\big)$, where $\w(x^{a}) =0$.
+It is convenient to add a redundant index $w$ to indicate the weight of $y^I$.
+So our coordinates will be $\big(x^{a}, y_w^{I}\big)$, where $\w(y_{w}^{I}) = w$ with $1\leq w\leq k$, for some $k \in \mathbb{N}$ known as the \emph{degree} of the graded bundle.
 Note that, according to this definition, a graded bundle of degree $k$ is automatically a graded bundle of degree $l$ for $l\ge k$.
 However, there is always a \emph{minimal degree}.
 A little more explicitly, the changes of local coordinates are of the form